 The IC should:

-Alternative transport vehicles: At this time, alternative transport vehicles have not been authorized by the Montana Department of Health and Human Services.
+Alternative transport vehicles: Montana Department of Health and Human Services may authorize alternative transport vehicles.
 Should such authorization occur, such vehicle may include:

 BSFD staff cars.
 These cars should be staffed with 1-2 personnel and BLS equipment.
 Only sitting patients may be transported